temisu/ancient/README.md

 I'm slowly adding new stuff.
 If your favorite is not listed contact me and maybe I can add it.

-Currently planned future additions:
+Current work in progress
 * Completing XPK: ARTM, DCMB, DMCU (maybe), LZCB, PPMQ, SASC, SHSC
 * Support for MMCMP, StoneCracker
-* Disk images support for DMS, Warp and DiskSqueeze
+* Disk images support for Warp and DiskSqueeze

 Not planned:
 * PPC only XPK compressors

 Wishlist:
 * More files for my testbench
+* More DMS images
 * XPK DMCI and DMCD compressors.
 I can't find it anywhere or find anyone who knows anything about it.
 Would be fun to add it for completeness
 * XPK TLTA compressor/encoder. ditto.
 * XPK CBR1 compressor.
 Is this a thing?
 Probably not but I'd like to get my hands on the actual library to see it myself.